- RubyGems Basics

 to another gem, follow both of the rules above.
 For example,

-net-http-digest_auth
+net-http-digest_auth adds

-HTTP digest authentication to net/http
+HTTP digest authentication to net/http.

-The user will require 'net/http/digest_auth'
+The user will require 'net/http/digest_auth' to use the extension

-(in class Net::HTTP::DigestAuth
+(in class Net::HTTP::DigestAuth).

 Don’t use UPPERCASE letters